-Any student who wishes to enroll in courses without pursuing a degree may be permitted to enroll in a maximum of nine credit hours without submitting academic credentials or meeting the academic curricular or performance requirements.
-Prerequisite and retention standards will be enforced.
-Once a student has successfully completed nine credit hours, should he or she wish to enroll in additional course work, he or she is required to meet the formal admission or transfer criteria.
+Any student who wishes to enroll in courses without pursuing a degree may be provisionally admitted provided they are in good academic standing.
+Such students may enroll in a maximum of nine credit hours without submitting all official academic credentials at the time of admission.
+Academic credentials will be necessary to determine prerequisite and retention standards.

+Once a student has completed nine credit hours, should he or she wish to enroll in additional coursework, he or she is required to meet the formal admission or transfer criteria.
 Both transfer and first-time freshmen are eligible to enroll under this category.